 The sun is shining, the atmosphere is electric and it’s great to relax away from the monotony of life at home.
-Last summer, I went on an Adventure Cruise around the Greek Islands and honestly can’t imagine experiencing these exotic isles at any other time of year.
+Last summer, I went on an Adventure Cruise around the Greek Islands and Turkey and honestly can’t imagine experiencing these exotic isles at any other time of year.

 1. A refreshing swim is easy

-If you search for pictures of the Greek Islands in summer, it can be off-putting when you’re faced with images of overcrowded strips of beach, packed with beach umbrellas and sun lounges (that you have to reserve and pay for).
+If you search for pictures of the Mediterranean in summer, it can be off-putting when you’re faced with images of overcrowded strips of beach, packed with beach umbrellas and sun lounges (that you have to reserve and pay for).
 But, when you’re on a small ship cruise you’re always at close quarters with the sea and you can swim directly off the back of your boat.
 Or, if you prefer to relax on the beach, you’ll have the opportunity to pull up in some of the less frequented beaches, so there will be far fewer bathers to contend with.
 Our swim at Aegialis Beach in Amorgos was virtually tourist-free when we arrived for a dip and was a real highlight of the trip.

 2. You’ll be spoiled for choice